openeuropa/oe_profile/README.md

 This will:

-Install the target site
+- Install the target site

-Set the OpenEuropa Theme as the default theme
+- Set the OpenEuropa Theme as the default theme

-Enable OpenEuropa Theme Demo and Configuration development modules
+- Enable development modules

 ### Using Docker Compose